-Instructions: Applicant eligibility for the Community Policing Development (CPD) Innovations in Recruitment and Hiring solicitation is limited to for-profit organizations, nonprofit organizations, institutions of higher education, community groups, and faith-based organizations.
+Instructions: Applicant eligibility for the LEMHWA Resources, Training and Technical Assistance solicitation is limited to public governmental agencies, federally recognized Indian tribes, for-profit organizations, nonprofit organizations, institutions of higher education, community groups, and faith-based organizations.
 The following question will be used to determine eligibility.
 NOTE: If you select "no," you will be considered ineligible for this solicitation and will not receive consideration for funding.

-Is the applicant a for-profit organization, nonprofit organization, institution of higher education, community group, or faith-based organization?
+Is the applicant a public governmental agency, federally recognized Indian tribe, for-profit organization, nonprofit organization, institution of higher education, community group, or faith- based organization?

-FY22 CPA Solicitation Ques
+FY23 CPA Solicitation Ques